We hope you're excited about receiving your plant! Here are instructions for your plant:

 1. Carefully remove your plant from the box.

-2. Remove the tape around the plant.
+2. Remove the tape around the plant and transplant into a larger container using premium potting soil.

 In order to successfully grow peppers and tropical fruit trees, growers should start the seeds indoors and transplant them outside once the temperatures are warm enough to support proper plant growth.
 Prior to moving young plants outside, it is important to “harden off” your plants.
 Hardening off is the process of moving plants outdoors for a portion of the day to gradually introduce them to sunlight, dry air, and cold nights.
 In order to properly harden off your plants, the following steps should be followed: